gBloxy/Image-Processing/README.md

 If you encounter any issues, have suggestions, or need support, please don't hesitate to reach out by creating an issue in the repository.
 All feedbacks are welcome.

+## Credits

+For the momment, most of the pre-built filters are modified versions of shaders found on the internet from websites like ShaderToy.
+I plan to rewrite all of these one day.

 ## License